Donda: Donda Stem Player

 On August 25, 2021, West announced the Donda Stem Player via his website, a standalone music player allowing users to remix the album's songs using their stems.
 Users are also given the ability to control vocals, drums, bass, and samples, isolate parts, and add effects.
 The player was announced as being set to be released by West's brand Yeezy Tech in collaboration with Kano Computing and sold for $200.
 On October 27, 2021, the Donda Stem Player was made available by West, with three extra songs being included.
 The new songs are a censored edit of "Life of the Party", "Up from the Ashes", and an updated version of "Never Abandon Your Family".
 In addition, the player contains a version of "Remote Control" that re-adds Kid Cudi's original contribution.
 On November 17, 2021, the Donda Stem Player website was updated to include downloadable stems for Jesus Is King.
 On December 10, 2021, stems for "Wash Us in the Blood" were added in an update.

-In February 2022, West announced that the sequel to Donda will be exclusively released onto the Stem Player.
+In February 2022, West announced that the sequel to Donda would be exclusively released onto the Stem Player.